bengal865/web-project-templates/instructions-web-project.md

 ## Specifications

-In this project, build a web page that:
+Build a web page that meets the following specifications:

  - Spec 1
  - Spec 2